pereorga/pccd/README.md

 - Consider start using GA conditionally when the cookie dialog has been accepted
 - Or better, consider removing Google Tag Manager or switching to a lighter Google Analytics alternative.
 See <https://news.ycombinator.com/item?id=32068539>
-- Consider migrating to PostgreSQL
+- Consider migrating to Postgres
 - Consider switching to PHP-FPM and Nginx
 - Consider switching to pnpm, latest yarn or go back to npm
 - UX: Consider adding search functionality on every page